 Mallory grew up like so many of us today- believing in the numerous misconceptions about our ‘unlovable’ creatures and the wild places they call home.
 But that all changed after a bag of slithering reptiles changed her life by transforming a childhood fear into a new found fascination. . . and an unquenchable thirst for knowledge.

 After seeing that others shared her previous situation, her drive to find- and share- the truth behind nature’s most misunderstood creatures became her passion.

-Mallory has been a reoccurring guest expert on KUSI Good Morning San Diego; Fox News Memphis, as well as podcast, Zoologic.
+Mallory’s been a guest expert on numerous news stations, podcasts, and radio stations.
+Currently, she has an ongoing wildlife segment on KUSI Good Morning San Diego, as well as on the podcast, Zoologic.
 Within the last few years, Mallory has done numerous social media collaborations highlighting the conservation initiatives of various institutions/organizations such as El Paso Zoo, Caretta Research Project, BFREE, and award winning STEM-based programming, Xploration Station.
 She is also a certified wildlife rehabilitator and wilderness first responder, former zoo director, and spokesperson for Bad Boy Mowers.

-In addition to being an advocate of the ‘underdogs’ in the animal kingdom, Mallory provides free media for non-profits in wildlife conservation to use for promotion and educational purposes.
+In addition to being an advocate of the ‘underdogs’ in the animal kingdom, Mallory provides free media and social media aide for non-profits, researchers, and educators in wildlife conservation to use for promotional and educational purposes.
 Please contact for more details.